-The Magi, the ‘Three Wise Men’ who provide gifts for the Virgin and the baby, show up in the Gospel of Matthew, chapter 2.
-And although the carol ‘We Three Kings of Orient Are’ remains popular, it’s not clear that the Magi are kings, that there are three, that they are from the Orient, or even that they are very wise.
+The Magi, the ‘Three Wise Men’ who provide gifts for the Virgin and the baby, appear in the Gospel of Matthew, chapter 2.
+Although the carol ‘We Three Kings of Orient Are’ remains popular, it’s not clear that the Magi are kings, that there are three, that they are from the Orient, or even that they are very wise.

-Magi are not kings.
-Magi is simply the plural of magus.
-They’re magicians and astrologers.
-The Gospel never calls them kings.
-The association of the Magi with kings begins around the 6th century.
-It is at this time that the star they follow becomes imaged as the Greek letters chi and rho, the sign of Constantine.
+The Magi were not kings; magi is the plural of magus.
+They were magicians and astrologers, and the Gospel never calls them kings.
+The association of the Magi with kings began around the 6th century.
+At this time, the star they follow becomes imaged as the Greek letters chi and rho, the sign of Constantine.
 What is the 6th-century theologian telling us?
-As one pays homage to the child Jesus, so one should pay homage to the emperor, the Byzantine emperor, the Roman emperor, the representative of both church and state.
+As one pays homage to the child Jesus, so one should pay homage to the emperor, the Byzantine emperor, the Roman emperor—the representative of both church and state.

 Magi as Servants

 There are proof texts to support the identification of the Magi with kings.
 For example, in the Prophet Isaiah, chapter 60, we read, “Nations shall come to your light, and kings to the brightness of your dawn.”
 Verse 6 says, “They shall bring gold and frankincense.”
 In Psalm 72, we find a prediction: “The kings of Tarshish and the isles render him tribute, may the kings of Sheba and Seba bring gifts.”